 As we all know, Louisiana and the rest of the country have laws against driving under the influence (DUI).
 These laws impose penalties on motorists caught driving under the influence of alcohol or drugs.
-If a driver is caught with an alcohol content above .08 or has consumed alcohol or a drug that is enough to affect the driver’s concentration, you can be charged with a DUI.
+If a driver is caught with an alcohol content above .08 or has consumed alcohol or a drug that affects the driver’s abilities, you can be charged with a DUI.

 Penalties for a first-time DUI in Louisiana

-A first time-DUI offense in Louisiana is considered a misdemeanor, which attracts the following penalties upon conviction:
+A first time-DUI offense in Louisiana is considered a misdemeanor, which gives rise to the following penalties upon conviction:

 - Minimum fine of $300 and a maximum of $1,000

 - Minimum jail time of 10 days and maximum of 6 months

 - Driver can get up to two years’ probation

 - Community service of at least 32 hours, one-half of which must be on litter detail

 - Driver must participate in a court-approved substance abuse program, court-approved driver improvement program, and MADD victim impact panel